tjpeden/metalsmith-relations/README.md

 [![NPM Version][npm-version-badge]][npm-url]
 [![License][github-license-badge]](LICENCE)

 This project is similar to [metalsmith-related][metalsmith-related-url], but favors property matching over globbing.
-This is the same approach that [metalsmith-permalinks][metalsmith-permalinks-url] uses, which is typically dependent [metalsmith-collections][metalsmith-collections-url].
+This is the same approach that [metalsmith-permalinks][metalsmith-permalinks-url] uses, which typically depends on [metalsmith-collections][metalsmith-collections-url].
 There is no real difference other than that.
 It's written in TypeScript, but the algorithm and supporting library, [natural][natural-url], are the same.

 ## Use